Admissions Process for the Class of 2023

 In order for the Greater Lowell Technical Practical Nurse Program to investigate, review and evaluate all special accommodations, the application must be submitted 30 days prior to the requested examination date.
 No late requests will be accepted.
 Individuals with a qualified disability seeking a reasonable accommodation will be notified by mail of the test accommodation prior to the examination date.

-All applicants who have met the entrance requirements will be notified by mail.
-At that time, the applicant needs to call the Admissions Director to set up an appointment for a personal interview.
+All applicants who have met the entrance requirements will be notified by email.
+At that time, the applicant needs to email the Admissions Director to set up an appointment for a Zoom interview.

 These documents will be required on the day of the interview and will be evaluated for enrollment decisions: